Exploring the limits of Concurrency in ML Training on Google TPUs: Scalability Techniques

 \section{Scalability Techniques}

-In this section, we describe the optimization techniques required to scale both frameworks on the 4096-chip TPU multipod machine.
-These techniques extend prior work~\cite{kumar2019scale} to enable higher scaling on TPU multipods.
+In this section, we describe the optimization techniques required to scale MLPerf-v0.7 models implemented in both frameworks to the 4096-chip TPU-v3 Multipod machine.
+Optimization of MLPerf-v0.6 models to a single TPU-v3 pod is presented in~\cite{kumar2019scale}.
+To achieve higher scale on the Multipod, we next present novel all-reduce optimizations, aggressive model parallelism and input pipeline optimizations.